NotAspects/NotAspects/README.md

 <br/>

-Hi, my name is Aspect, I'm a blockchain enthusiast, I'm also turned to cyber IT security and developer in my spare time.
+Hi, my name is Aspect, I'm a tweaking maniac, I'm also turned to cyber IT security and developer in my spare time.

 - Formerly the creator of Nexus-Hardware and [FastNexus](https://github.com/NotAspects/FastNexusOnline) - Founder of [EverBlack](https://everblack.xyz)